Tony Iommi: Guitars

-Iommi played a Fender Stratocaster that was spraypainted white by Iommi and his father during the early days with Black Sabbath.
+Iommi played a Fender Stratocaster that was spray-painted white by Iommi and his father during the early days with Black Sabbath.
 However, the neck pick-up malfunctioned during the recording of their first album, so Iommi quickly turned to his backup Gibson SG to finish the record.
-Currently Iommi owns two Stratocasters, one of which has been modified with his signature pick-up in the bridge position.
+Iommi owns two Stratocasters, one of which has been modified with his signature pick-up in the bridge position.